yazgoo/fuzzysh/README.md

 ## limitations

 - not POSIX shell: it's only tested in `zsh` and `bash`.
-- no fuzzy finding: uses regular expression pattern matching instead (might change in the future).
 - to keep it lightweight and fast, I (mostly) don't plan on adding new features.